mmcc-xx/BirdCAGE/README.md

 doesn't work, open an issue.
 If it does work, please post in the discussions forum.
 - Added a preference for how long to retain recordings, and once a day delete all recordings older than that.
 Database entries are kept as as they are pretty tiny.
-- Made the grid on the index page a little nicer, especially for small screens.
-Future hours aren't show, and the column and row headers are
-"sticky" when you scroll around.

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide